bobwei/jsdom-lab/README.md

-# Javascript Project Template
+# JSDOM Lab

-This is a javascript project template with batteries included to speed up project initiation.
+This is a hands-on lab with jsdom.